 Individuals reporting crimes to the HACC Public Safety Department or any College authority may elect to remain anonymous.

 The campus public safety department will report criminal activity to the local police and then the Pennsylvania State Police as necessary.
 The HACC Public Safety Department maintains a professional working relationship with the state and local police departments in each of our host municipalities.

 Criminal actions or policy violations committed by students will also be referred to the campus dean of student services who will review the complaint and initiate possible student disciplinary action.
 Any college disciplinary action will be separate from actions taken by civil authorities.
 The disciplinary procedure is governed by College AP 592 which may be found in the Student Planner.
 Victims of violent crime or non-forcible sex offenses will be provided, upon written request, with the outcome of any college disciplinary proceedings against the alleged offender.
 If a victim is killed as a result of a violent crime, the victim's next-of-kin may also be notified upon written request.

 Per federal Clery Act requirements, all criminal activity reported to campus security authorities must be reported to the HACC Public Safety Department for inclusion in the annual security report and for possible dissemination as timely warning notices.
 No information about the reporting party is included in these disclosures.

 Security Alert Notice

-Should the Safety and Security Department become aware of a potential safety and/or security risk to members of the college community on college property or within its immediate vicinity; an alert will be issued to members of the campus community through voice mail, e-mail, the posting of bulletins, e2Campus, electronic signage, the Security Department website on the Timely Warnings / Security Alert page and campus publications such as the 4th Estate student newspaper.
+Should the Safety and Security Department become aware of a potential safety and/or security risk to members of the college community on college property or within its immediate vicinity; an alert will be issued to members of the campus community through voice mail, e-mail, the posting of bulletins, e2Campus, electronic signage, and campus publications such as the 4th Estate student newspaper.
 The local and state police agencies will also be advised of any potential risk.